How to fix paintwork damage, chips and scratches

 • A dust mask

-• The right product for your type of damage
+The right product for your type of damage

 How to remove light scratches from car paint

 Light scratches on the surface of the paintwork can usually be fixed by polishing.
-To find out if the scratch is light, run a finger over it – if you can’t feel it, then it can be polished.
-Grab a fine cloth and some clear polish and start buffing the scratch.
-If you feel confident, or already have a polisher, then you can use this to remove surface scratches.
+To find out if the scratch is light, run a finger over it.
+If you can’t feel it, then it can be polished out.

 Deeper scratches

-If you can feel the scratch, or can see that it has gone down to the primer or metal, then you’ll need a more comprehensive solution.
-Scratch repair fluids like T-Cut are often the best solution, as they’ll fill the scratch as well as providing a suitable colour match.
+If you can feel the scratch or can see that it has gone down to the primer or metal, then you’ll need to perform a more involved scratch repair.

 How to use T-Cut

-Grab a very light grit abrasive pad suitable for repairing paintwork and clean away any rough edges.
+Pick up a very light grit abrasive pad suitable for repairing paintwork and clean away any rough edges.
 Then, apply the T-Cut or scratch solution to the scratch.
 T-Cut may take some time to cure, so try to fix the scratch in good weather conditions and try to avoid driving for 24 hours or so.

 Damaged paintwork and scuffs

 If this is the case, then you’ll need to smooth the damaged surface using a fine grit sanding block designed specifically for paintwork, or potentially a buffer if the damage is particularly bad.
+After this, you can prime, paint and protect your finish.
+How?
+Check our guide on car body repairs.